 Capt.
 Anne L. McIntyre is a 1988 deck officer graduate of the California Maritime Academy.
 Upon graduation she was hired by Chevron Shipping Co. and served 8 years in both sea-going and shore-based positions.
 In 1996, she was selected by the Oregon Board of Maritime Pilots to become the first woman Columbia River Pilot.
 During her tenure as a Pilot, she has served in a number of management positions including Administrative Pilot, Commissioner, Oregon Board of Maritime Pilots and Vice Chair of the Lower Columbia River Harbor Safety Committee.
 In 2013, she earned a MS in Transportation and Engineering Management, also from the California Maritime Academy where she is an active member of the CMA Alumni Association.
-In 2020, she retired as a Columbia River Pilot and charted a new course as Business Director for the San Francisco Bar Pilots.
-In her spare time she enjoys sailing, reading, as well as a variety of snow and water sports and viticulture.
+In her spare time she enjoys sailing, reading, a variety of snow and water sports and viticulture.

 Captain (ret.
-USCG) Ed Page Captain Ed Page, U.S. Coast Guard (Retired), Executive Director, Marine Exchange of Alaska A 1972 graduate of the U.S. Coast Guard Academy, Captain Page sailed on Coast Guard vessels sailing Atlantic, Pacific and Alaska waters followed by assignments in marine safety, environmental protection and search and rescue.
+USCG) Ed Page

+Captain Ed Page, U.S. Coast Guard (Retired), Executive Director, Marine Exchange of Alaska

+A 1972 graduate of the U.S. Coast Guard Academy, Captain Page sailed on Coast Guard vessels sailing Atlantic, Pacific and Alaska waters followed by assignments in marine safety, environmental protection and search and rescue.
 Later in his Coast Guard career he held positions as Chief of

 Environmental Protection during the Exxon Valdez oil spill response, as Captain of the Port for Los Angeles-Long Beach and as Chief of Marine Safety and Environmental Protection for Coast Guard Pacific Area.
 After retiring from the Coast Guard in 2001 he established the non-profit Marine Exchange of Alaska and led the development of an extensive Automatic Identification System (AIS) for Alaska comprised of over 130 AIS receivers extending throughout Southeast Alaska, the Aleutian Islands and the Arctic.
 This vessel tracking system is used and largely funded by the Coast Guard, the State of Alaska and the maritime industry.
-With assistance from the Alaska Ocean Observing System (AOOS) he has implemented the installation of environmental stations at over 50 locations in Alaska that transmit weather data to mariners over the AIS network and via the internet.
+With assistance from the Alaska Ocean Observing System (AOOS) he has implemented the installation of environmental stations at over 45 locations in Alaska that transmit weather data to mariners over the AIS network and via the internet.
 He also engaged the Marine Exchange in a Cooperative Research and Development Agreement with the Coast Guard R&D Center to develop an Arctic, Next Generation Navigational Safety Information System that is providing the capability to communicate information on the location of dynamic marine protected areas and safety information to vessels using AIS.
+The Marine Exchange has also employed AIS to automatically detect and report violations of vessel speed restrictions in whale protected areas of Glacier Bay.
 Ed is an avid kayaker and sailor and lives in Juneau with his wife Barbara.

-Captain Salvatore Rassello Captain Salvatore Rassello, Director, Nautical Operations, Carnival Cruise Lines (ret.)
+Captain Salvatore Rassello

+Captain Salvatore Rassello, Director, Nautical Operations, Carnival Cruise Lines